- Sports and Recreation»

 So which would it be?

-If You ARE A Planner Planning to Hike the Appalachian Trail - Here's a helpful guide to get you going....
+f You ARE A Planner Planning to Hike the Appalachian Trail....

 This guide gives an overview of many issues that Appalachian Trail thru-hikers will have to deal with, including buying gear and food, potential injuries, sanitation, wildlife and trail etiquette.
 Also included are appendices with information about post offices along and near the trail, equipment manufacturers, the Appalachian Trail Conference and trail clubs along the way.